Fremont–Mills Community School District

 Fremont–Mills Community School District is a rural public school district headquartered in Tabor, Iowa, serving sections of Fremont and Mills counties.

 Communities in its service area are Tabor, Randolph, and Thurman.
+It also includes the Bartlett census-designated place.

 It took portions of the former Farragut Community School District when the State of Iowa dissolved it on July 1, 2016.

 It is one of several school districts that accepts high school students from the K-8 Hamburg Community School District of Hamburg.

 Schools

 The district operates two schools on one campus in Tabor: